 One of the difficulties of prosecuting a “minor” closed head injury claim is the absence of traditional, objective, medical evidence.
 Frequently, in rear-end impacts or other types of deceleration trauma, there is a brief loss of consciousness, which may or may not be recalled by the claimant.
 It is not uncommon for the traditional diagnostic tests to be within normal limits.

-In the absence of positive findings with the traditional diagnostic procedures, objective evidence of severe injury may be manifested in documentary evidence of life changes.
+In the absence of positive findings with the traditional diagnostic procedures for brain injuries, objective evidence of severe injury may be manifested in documentary evidence of life changes.
 The obvious examples are:

 The Glasgow Coma Scale (“GCS”) is a common test used by physicians to diagnose whether a brain injury is mild, medium, or severe.
 This scale helps doctors care for the brain injury patient, formulate a medical treatment plan, and more accurately predict the future prognosis and quality of recovery.